MohammedAhmedZakiuddin/Movie_Recommendation_System/README.md

 This project consists of two major components:

 1. **Movie Search Engine**
-   Uses TF-IDF vectorization + Cosine Similarity to find titles similar to the user's input.
+   It uses TF-IDF vectorization + Cosine Similarity to find titles similar to the user's input.

 2. **Movie Recommendation Engine**
    Implements Collaborative Filtering using the `Surprise` library to suggest top movies rated highly by users with similar preferences.